cBLUE-dev-team/cBLUE.github.io/README.rst

 Dependencies
 ------------

-The recommended way to ensure that all of the necessary dependencies are loaded is to create a conda environment from the text file cBLUE_install.txt using the following command,
+The recommended way to ensure that all of the necessary dependencies are loaded is to create a conda environment from the text file cBLUE_env.yml using the following command,

-	conda env create --file <evn file name>
+	conda env create --file <env file name>

-where <env file name> is the path to cBLUE_install.txt, which is included in the cBLUE GitHub release.
+where <env file name> is the path to cBLUE_env.yml, which is included in the cBLUE GitHub release.

 Starting the GUI
 ----------------